 where $\varphi^{\prime}=\frac{d\varphi}{dA}$.
 There are multiple possible choices for these realization functions.
 Two common realizations for $\psi(A)$ are $\psi(A)=1$ and $\psi(A)=1+2A$ \cite{Meljanac}.
 In our study, we adopt the choice $\psi(A)=1$ which simplifies the coordinate expressions mentioned in Eq.(\ref{ksp-1}) as,

 and reduces the constraint equation Eq.(\ref{ksp-3}) as,

 Several functional forms satisfy these conditions, including $\varphi(A) = e^{-A}, e^{-\frac{A}{2}}, \frac{A}{e^A-1}, 1$, etc. \cite{Meljanac}.
 For our study, we adopt $\varphi(A)=e^{-A}$, which corresponds to a commonly used exponential realization in $\kappa$-deformed space-time geometry.
-Now, we incorporate the non-commutativity via $\kappa$-deformation in the RGI-Schwarzschild black hole space-time geometry as discussed in section(\ref{RGI-Schwarzschild}).
+It is important to note that the realization functions $\varphi(A)$ and $\gamma(A)$ are not independent but are related through Eq.~(\ref{ksp-5}).
+Once a specific form of $\varphi(A)$ is chosen, the function $\gamma(A)$ is determined from this relation.
+For instance, adopting the exponential realization $\varphi(A) = e^{-A}$ corresponds to $\gamma(A) = 0$, which is the choice used throughout this work.
+Now, we incorporate the non-commutativity via $\kappa$-deformation in the Schwarzschild black hole space-time geometry.